 - A. The DowntownOld Town Plan shows the following sub-districts on the DowntownOld Town Plan's Future Land Use map:

 - 1. Downtown Core (DC)(D/DC),

 - 2. Downtown Civic Center (DCC)(D/DCC),

-- 3. Downtown Medical (DM)(D/DM),
+- Downtown Medical (DM)(D/DM).

 - 4. Downtown Multiple Use (DMU)(D/DMU), and

-- 5. Downtown Regional Use (DRU)(D/DRU).
+Resolution No. 12747 Exhibit A Page 34 of 117 5.
+Downtown Regional Use (DRU)(D/DRU).

-B. Prior sub-district designations.
+B. Prior sub-district Designations.

 1. Properties with previous designation of Downtown Multiple-Use.
-Properties designated as Downtown Multiple-Use but not zoned Downtown District prior to March 21, 2024 and thereafter designated as Downtown Core in the Old Town Plan shall comply with the Future Land Use Map within the Old Town Plan and the regulations set forth by Sec.
+Properties that have had a previous designation as Downtown Multiple-Use and are now designated as Downtown Core and not zoned Downtown District on or before March 21, 2024 shall comply with the Future Land Use Map within the Old Town Plan and the regulations set forth by Sec.
 5.3004.
-Provided, however, that any development application for a zoning district map amendment for such a property determined to be administratively complete on or before September 30, 2024 may elect to comply with the previous designation of Downtown Multiple-Use or Downtown Core and previous regulations set forth in Sec.
-5.3004.
+Provided, however, that any development application for a Zoning District map amendment for such a property determined to be administratively complete on or before September 30, 2024 may elect to comply with the previous designation of Downtown Multiple-Use or Downtown Core set forth in Sec.
+5.3004 prior to March 21, 2024.
 Said application must be diligently pursued such that a decision regarding rezoning is rendered by the City Council no later than March 21, 2027.
 If no decision has been rendered by the City Council by that date, the development application shall be deemed withdrawn and any further development application for such property shall comply with the Future Land Use Map within the Old Town Plan and the then current regulations set forth in Sec.
 5.3004.